NREL/BioReactorDesign/docs/source/bubbleColumn.rst

    blockMesh -dict system/blockMeshDict

-As mentioned earlier, one might want to define the axis of revolution of the column along the y direction, in which case, one can use
+As mentioned earlier, one might want to define the axis of revolution of the column along the :math:`y` direction, in which case, one can use

 .. code-block:: console

    transformPoints "rotate=((0 0 1) (0 1 0))"

-Finally, one might want to convert the units into mm, which can be done as
+Finally, one might want to convert the units from :math:`m` into :math:`mm` , which can be done as

 .. code-block:: console

    transformPoints "scale=(0.001 0.001 0.001)"

+.. _inletpatch_bce:

 Inlet patch
 ------------

 BiRD makes the generation of patches easy through the generation of ``.stl`` files that be used to define a patch in OpenFOAM.

-Here, we would like to create a circular sparger centered on (x,y,z)=(0,0,0), and of radius 0.2 m, with a normal face along the y-direction
+Here, we would like to create a circular sparger centered on :math:`(x,y,z)=(0,0,0)`, and of radius :math:`0.2 m`, with a normal face along the y-direction
-Recall that we scaled our mesh so the outer radius of the column is now 0.360m, and not 360m
+Recall that we scaled our mesh so the outer radius of the column is now :math:`0.360m`, and not :math:`360m`.

 The inlet patch geometry is defined in ``${BCE_CASE}/system/inlets_outlets.json`` as